 Ground Floor

-• The Student Union Shop – where every student ends up in between lectures to grab a meal deal or to buy a university hat.
+- Every student ends up in the Student Union Shop between lectures, where they can grab a meal deal or buy a university hat.

-• The Vault – The best night out venue in Winchester and recipient of many awards.
-Hosting a wide range of activities for students every week like BOP (a fancy dress pop music night) and yearly events such as the Christmas Ball and Leavers Ball for third year students.
+- The Vault is the best night-out venue in Winchester and has received many awards.
+Hosting a wide range of activities for students every week, like BOP (a fancy dress pop music night) and yearly events such as the Christmas Ball and Leavers Ball for third-year students.

 The Atmosphere

-Beyond their great staff and facilities one of the best things about Winchester is the atmostphere around the city itself.
-Winchester is a small city that is full of character, history, and culture.
-You can walk anywhere you might need to go with plenty of pubs, restaurants, shops, and museums to visit.
-Despite being classed as a city Winchester has a villiage feel and due to its small size you get to know people by seeing them around very quickly.
+Beyond its excellent staff and facilities, one of the best things about Winchester is the atmosphere around the city itself.
+Winchester is a small city full of character, history, and culture.
+You can walk anywhere you need to, and there are plenty of pubs, restaurants, shops, and museums to visit.
+Despite being classed as a city, Winchester has a village feel, and due to its small size, you get to know people by seeing them around very quickly.

 Big University vs. Small University

-Winchester is a small city, and the University of Winchester is a small university.
-The University of Winchester in the academic year 2021/2022 has 8,142 students in attendance.
-A large majority (89%) of these are full time students.
-In comparison, The University of Glasgow has 26,635 students in attendance for the 2021/22 academic year.
+Winchester is a small city, and the University of Winchester is small.
+In the academic year 2021/2022, the University of Winchester had 8,142 students in attendance.
+A large majority (89%) of these were full-time students.
+In comparison, the University of Glasgow had 26,635 students in attendance for the 2021/22 academic year.

-Having a smaller amount of students allows for a more individual approach to teaching and a more personal relationship with lecturers.
+Fewer students allow a more individual approach to teaching and a more personal relationship with lecturers.
 This may be a problem if you don’t like a lecturer, but you can always choose different modules next term.

-You won’t be another student number on an attendance sheet as lecturers and students have the opportunity to get to know each other and work together.
-Seminars on topics covered in lectures are split into small groups allowing for depth of discussion and the sharing of ideas.
-Lecturers have less students to teach and therefore have time to answer questions and give advice in one-to-one meetings as required.
+You won’t be another student number on an attendance sheet, as lecturers and students have the opportunity to get to know each other and work together.
+Seminars on topics covered in lectures are split into small groups, allowing for depth of discussion and the sharing of ideas.
+Lecturers have fewer students to teach and, therefore, have time to answer questions and give advice in one-to-one meetings as required.

-Winchester also assign you to a personal tutor from your department who will help you if you need further guidance or have any personal issues that need to be reported to the faculty.
+Winchester also assigns you to a personal tutor from your department who will help you if you need further guidance or have any personal issues that need to be reported to the faculty.

 Why the University of Winchester?

-I chose Winchester due to my experiences visiting the city and the campus.
-Its villiage culture and beautiful facilities were the perfect setting for my degree.
-If you like the idea of living in a big city or love the idea of clubbing then maybe Winchester isn’t for you.
-However, their talented and passionate staff, beautiful surroundings, and interesting curriculum are just some of the reasons I think you should consider the University of Winchester.
+I chose Winchester because of my experiences visiting the city and the campus.
+Its village culture and beautiful facilities were the perfect setting for my degree.
+If you like the idea of living in a big city or love the idea of clubbing, then maybe Winchester isn’t for you.
+However, you should consider the University of Winchester because of its talented and passionate staff, beautiful surroundings, and exciting curriculum.